 Hotels: Hotels are required to sanitise public spaces and guest rooms regularly, and there are strict guidelines for air conditioner maintenance and filtration, including prohibiting recirculated air.
 Mask wearing is compulsory for staff at all times, and in public areas for guests.

 Skiing in Switzerland in 2021:

-Update 20/01/21: Switzerland's ski resorts are currently open for locals, provided they have permits from their regional governments.
+Update 22/02/21: Switzerland's ski resorts are currently open.
 Unfortunately the UK is currently listed as a "high risk country" meaning that tourists from Britain can be refused entry, and a strict 14-day quarantine applies to all travellers.

 Best website for live information: Keep an eye on the Swiss government's entry requirements page, and their list of permissible, low risk countries, to see when and if the UK is added.

 Masks: Resorts are open for locals, but with restrictions such as social distancing and mask-wearing.
 Masks must now also be worn outside establishments and facilities, such as shops, venues, restaurants and bars, and are also mandatory in busy pedestrian zones and wherever the required distance cannot be maintained in public spaces.

 Restaurants/après-ski: Restaurants and bars are currently closed, with tourists only able to access the bar or restaurant in the hotel where they're staying.

 Hotels: Hotels in Switzerland can open in strict compliance with safety protocols.

 Other measures might vary from region to region, as the 26 cantons have autonomy on health matters.